A Variational Principle for Discrete Integrable Systems: Summary and conclusions

 \section{Summary and conclusions}

 Multidimensionally consistent systems can be considered as critical points of an action: critical with respect to the dependent variable, and also with respect to the curve or surface in the space of independent variables.
 In the case of discrete systems, this means the action is required to be independent of the curve or surface on which it is defined, whilst keeping any boundary it may have fixed.
-This leads to a set of Euler-Lagrange equations, corresponding to basic configurations of points in a surface, which should be satisfied simultaneously.
+This leads to a set of Euler--Lagrange equations, corresponding to basic configurations of points in a surface, which should be satisfied simultaneously.

-In the case of 2-dimensional discrete systems, we have shown that the set of Euler-Lagrange equations arising from this variational principle specify firstly a particular form of the Lagrangian, and furthermore quad equations themselves, whereas previously only a weaker form of the equations could be derived.
-Starting from known examples of Lagrangians, we can show that the resulting quad equations are compatible with previous results.
+In the case of 2-dimensional discrete systems defined on quad-lattices, we have shown that the extended system of Euler--Lagrange equations arising from this variational principle specify a general form of the Lagrangian (up to some essential freedom, which is allowed within the multidimensional consistency) and how quadrilateral lattice equations arise by a procedure analogous to integration by quadratures.